 2. A Brief History of HHCR, Basingstoke Community Radio.

-The station was the project baby of the Charitys Chairman, David Chatten-Smith, with the help of a grant from the National Lottery, he designed, and built a small and useable r radio studio for the community of Basingstoke.
+The station was the project baby (not sure about baby) of the Charities Chairman, David Chatten-Smith, with the help of a grant from the National Lottery, he designed and built a small and useable r radio studio for the community of Basingstoke.

-Launched on June 19th, 2019 for the first time in many years Basingstoke can now listen to their very own local community radio station that is run by the community for the community.
+Launched on June 19th, 2019 for the first time in many years Basingstoke can now listen to their very own local community radio station which is run by the community for the community.

 HHCR, Basingstoke Community Radio is an internet based radio station that people can access via their website www.hhcr.org.uk or by asking Amazon Alexa to play HHCR on Tune in.

-The station broadcasts 24 hours a day, 7 days a week, is run by local volunteers to keep listeners company, help boost local community pride, share local events and help Basingstokeís charities have a voice ìon airî.
+The station broadcasts 24 hours a day, 7 days a week, is run by local volunteers to keep listeners company, help boost local community pride, share local events and help Basingstoke’s charities have a voice on air.
 The radio station encourages local artists in to sing, talk, and share their stories, celebrating the diverse communities of Basingstoke on-air and helping volunteers find their voice through the power of community radio!

 We value equality, diversity and inclusion, recognizing diversity as a platform for innovation in social practices and relations.
 We engage, consult and listen in order to understand community perspectives and identify and respond to their needs and issues.